Ibexian/EastMeetsKitchen/_posts/2016-08-17-vegan-apple-toffee-crumble.md

 1. For the crumble, mix all the ingredients together, except for the butter.
 With a fork, cut butter into the dry ingredients.
 Set aside and chill in the freezer.
 3. Peel and core apples.
 Cut into 1/4-inch slices.
 4. In a mixing bowl, toss apples with lemon juice, SugarLeaf sweetner, cinnamon, nutmeg and tapioca starch.
+5. Put apple mixture in a 9-inch pie plate.
+Top with crumble topping.
+6. Bake at 350 degrees Fahrenheit for 40-45 minutes or until the top is golden brown and the apples are soft.

 </figure>